gevulotnetwork/gevulot/INSTALL.md

 - CPU: 64+ cores
 - RAM: 512GB
-- Disk: xx TB NVMe
+- Disk: 1 TB NVMe

 These requirements are formed by best estimate based on earlier documentation of production requirements for Polygon Hermez and Aztec provers, and empirical experience from working with Taiko prover.